 Orthodox Christians should do their best to fast on most Wednesdays and Fridays throughout the year, with the exception of festal (fast-free) periods, such as after Nativity, after Pascha, after Pentecost, etc.

-The strictest observance would have a 24 hour period where one abstains from wine/alcohol, as well as meat, eggs, cheese, and even fish.
+The strictest observance would have a 24 hour period where one abstains from wine/alcohol, as well as meat, eggs, cheese, and on most weeks even vertibrate fish, either from midnight to midnight or from evening to evening (6pm the evening before until 6pm of the following evening).

 1. Fast from all these things until at least 3pm (the biblical 9th hour of the day) on Wednesdays and Fridays (St. Isaac said that if you cannot fast the whole day, then fast until at least the afternoon).